 Upgrading to Drupal 10 offers several significant benefits:

-Improved Security: Maintaining the most recent version guarantees that your website gets all security updates and patches.
-This is essential for safeguarding your website from fresh threats and vulnerabilities.
+Improved Security: The latest version of your platform guarantees that your website will receive all security updates and patches.
+This approach preserves your website from new security risks along with other types of digital threats.

 Q2: What are the risks of not upgrading?